apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Source: Steelers trading for Jets WR Williams**
+**Thirty-five Palestinians killed in Gaza, Israel issues new evacuation orders**

-You can read more about it [here](https://www.espn.com/nfl/story/_/id/42212277/source-steelers-trade-jets-wr-mike-williams).
+You can read more about it [here](https://www.reuters.com/world/middle-east/israeli-airstrikes-kill-least-30-palestinians-gaza-medics-say-2024-11-05/).

 ## Requirements
 - Python 3.8